Claude on Amazon Bedrock: Everything You Need to Know

 Accessing Claude via AWS SDK & Boto3

-Bedrock exposes Claude through a standard API that you call using the AWS SDK.
+Bedrock exposes Claude through a standard API you call using the AWS SDK.
 For Python, that’s Boto3.
-The client you’ll use is bedrock-runtime, and the primary method is invoke_model for synchronous calls or invoke_model_with_response_stream for streaming.
+The client is bedrock-runtime, and the primary methods are invoke_model for synchronous calls or invoke_model_with_response_stream for streaming.

 Prerequisites